Japan's human rights czar will urge firms to address human rights issues

 "We will consider what we can do on all possible fronts," Nakatani said when asked about the possibility of Japan introducing such sanctions.
 The United States and other Western nations have imposed sanctions on China over its alleged human rights abuses against Uyghur Muslims in the Xinjiang region.

-Regarding the humanitarian crisis in war-torn Afghanistan, the special adviser said Japan will continue its efforts to accept Afghans who have cooperated with the Japanese government and people who have previously studied in Japan.
+Regarding the humanitarian crisis in war-torn Afghanistan, Nakatani said Japan will continue its efforts to accept Afghans who have cooperated with the Japanese government and people who have previously studied in Japan.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.